emqx/cloud-docs/en_US/billing/overview.md

 You can use the overview to add a credit card to your account.

-- To add a credit card to your EMQ X Cloud account
+- To add a credit card to your EMQX Cloud account

-  1. Sign in to the EMQ X Cloud Console and open the [Billing Overview](https://cloud-intl.emqx.com/console/billing/overview)
+  1. Sign in to the EMQX Cloud Console and open the [Billing Overview](https://cloud-intl.emqx.com/console/billing/overview)

   2. Choose an editorial payment method
   3. Enter the credit card information and billing address.